 The best treatment on garden sheds and outdoor buildings is full pressure treated timber, often described as Tanalised.
 This refers to the name of the treatment which is Tanalith E. Tanalised timber is produced by impregnating the timber with this treatment inside a steel container and under high vacuum pressure.
 This forces the treatment deep into the wood ensuring a much longer life for your shed or garden building.
 This also protects against fungal decay and insect attack with an expected protection spell of up to 30 years.

 You will find a range or timber treatments available at your local DIY superstore of hardware shop and you may be confused which one to use.
-My advice, based on 39 years in the garden sheds business and pre Margaret Thatcher, is to use only oil, spirit or solvent based treatments.
-Avoid water based treatment as my experience over the years shows that this will not be as effective as the oil, spirit and solvent based treatments as these will soak into the wood far better.
-The way to know which is which is to look at the cleaning instructions on the tin.
-If it says to wash your brushes out in water then that will be a water based shed treatment and should be avoided.
+My advice, based on 39 years in the garden sheds business and pre Margaret Thatcher, is to use only oil, spirit or solvent-based treatments.
+Avoid water-based treatment as my experience over the years shows that this will not be as effective as the oil, spirit and solvent-based treatments as these will soak into the wood far better.
+The way to know which to use is to look at the cleaning instructions on the tin.
+If it says to wash your brushes out in water then that will be a water-based shed treatment and should be avoided.
 If the brushes have to be washed out in white spirits then you can be sure this will do a good job for you and will protect your garden building for the long term.

 For advice about treating garden sheds then take a look at the article How Often and How to Treat Your Shed or Garden Building.